Everything you need to know about Virtual Fashion Design and Metaverse

 virtual fashion design and metaverse with cocoove

 Since the announcement of Facebook changing to Meta and their vision of building the Metaverse, there has been a lot of buzz created around it.
-Loosely defined as creative digital environments, where consumers can create their own avatars and immerse themselves into the world of virtual reality where they can work, play, socialise and shop, Metaverse promises new opportunities and potential for brands to explore.
+Loosely defined as creative digital environments, where consumers can create their own avatars and immerse themselves into the world of virtual reality of working, playing, socialising and shopping, Metaverse promises new opportunities and potential for brands to explore.
 In fashion, this creates a whole new world of virtual fashion design.

-While so far only the big brands seem to benefit from the concept of virtual fashion design and the Metaverse, this article covers a case study of how small brands can start preparing themselves for the new world of virtual reality.
-If you are a small brand thinking about entering the world of virtual fashion design, this article covers the basics – what virtual fashion design is, what do you need to know in order to tap into it and how your brand can benefit from it in the future.
+While so far only the big brands seem to benefit from the concept of virtual fashion design and the Metaverse, this article showcases a case study of how small brands can start preparing themselves for the new world of virtual reality.

 What is virtual fashion design and why is it useful?